ekandreas/phpgrid/readme.md

 Place the filters in your theme or plugin.
 Eg, function.php

-If you use several grids then create a switch that makes the right values to your grid in the right situation!
-You can take a look at the example below.
+If you use several grids then [create a switch](#switch-example-for-several-grids) that makes the right values to your grid in the right situation!

 #### Themes